-Please note: All South Dakota Department of Labor and Regulation offices will be closed Thursday, July 4 in observance of the Fourth of July holiday.
+Please note: All South Dakota Department of Labor and Regulation offices will be closed Monday, July 4 in observance of Independence Day.

 Barbers provide haircutting, hairstyling, facial shaving, permanent waving, hair coloring and facial services to the general public.
 Some shops also may provide a licensed manicurist who performs plain manicures only.